sauce-archives/help/docs/on-premise/box-setup.md

 <li><a href="#prerequisite">Prerequisite</a></li>
 <li><a href="#installation">Installation</a></li>
-<li><a href="#first-test">Get ready for your first test</a></li>

-The TestObject Box <!--Is it TestObject box or On-Premise?
-If it's TestObject Box, then we should change the tutorial name.--> is the perfect solution, if you don't want to dispense with your own device infrastructure.
+TestObject On-Premise is the perfect solution, if you don't want to dispense with your own device infrastructure.
 With the local distribution of our software, not one bit of you app's data will leave your company, while enjoying the full range of <a href="/docs/testing-tools/manual-testing/">Manual testing</a>, as well as automated testing tools, such as <a href="/docs/tools/appium/introduction/">Appium</a>, <a href="/docs/testing-tools/robotium-espresso/introduction/">Espresso or Robotium</a>.

-For further information on your own TestObject Box, please contact <a href="mailto:timo@testobject.eu">Timo Euteneuer</a>.
+For further information on your own TestObject On-Premise solution, please contact <a href="mailto:sales@testobject.com">Timo Euteneuer</a>.

 If you encounter any problems during the setup process don't hesitate to contact your personal support contact.